mattytrog/Yaesu-FT757GX/MAIN_CPU/README.txt

 ========================================

 MASTER OFFSET
-This allows you to alter the displayed frequency vs actual frequency
+This allows you to alter the displayed frequency vs actual frequency.
+This is handy if your radio is slightly "off-centre" and you do not fancy opening it up and pot-twiddling.

 To use:
 Hold M>VFO for 3 seconds until screen goes blank.
 The radio will now be on 7000.0